canonical/lxd/specs/command-line-user-experience.md

 Command                                         | Result
 :------                                         | :-----
-lxc publish c1/yesterday                        | Turn c1/yesterday into a private image for consumption by trusted lxd servers lxc publish c2 dakara: --public                 | Turn c2 into a public image on remote host "dakara"
+lxc publish c1/yesterday                        | Turn c1/yesterday into a private image for consumption by trusted LXD servers lxc publish c2 dakara: --public                 | Turn c2 into a public image on remote host "dakara"

 * * *